Show All Answers

 In person: Stop by City Hall at 209 S. Main Street between the hours of 8:00 am - 5:00 pm, and for assistance with your registration form and payment (cash, check, or money order only).

-Pool passes will be available for pickup at the Municipal Pool during regular operating days and hours or they can be mailed to you.
+Pool passes will be available for pickup at the Municipal Pool during regular operating days and hours.

 If you reside outside the City of Marysville corporation limits but within Union County, please call (937) 645-3012.

 According to City Code 509.08 Curfew - No minor under the age of twelve years shall loiter, idle, wander, stroll or play in or upon the public streets, other public places, places of amusement and entertainment, vacant lots or other unsupervised places during the period from darkness to dawn; provided, however, that the provisions of this subsection do not apply to a minor accompanied by his parent, guardian or other adult person having the care of and custody of the minor, or where the minor is upon an emergency errand or legitimate business directed by his parent, guardian or other adult person having the care and custody of the minor.